-In the recent blog post about workplace trends of 2017, we identified the future trends of the workplace that employers should be focusing on, for example: employee wellbeing; new ways of working; communication via technology, and office design, to name just a few of them.
+In the recent blog post about workplace trends, we identified the future trends of the workplace that employers should be focusing on, for example: employee wellbeing; new ways of working; communication via technology, and office design, to name just a few of them.

 If you want to explore these trends even more, here are 10 books we recommend: